Business Startup CostsUpdated March 2026

 LowNational avg: $125,000High

 What makes Tyler's market for start a food truck distinct?
-Start with the labor market: a price-competitive market where providers work harder for each customer.
+Start with the labor market: a price-competitive market where local businesses work harder for each customer.
 Add in a housing market where the American Dream of owning a home is still financially realistic, and you begin to see why prices land where they do.
 Triple-digit heat indexes mean air conditioning isn't optional — it's survival.
 Expect utility bills to spike from May through October.

 What Matters Most